csswizardry/csswizardry.github.com/_posts/2026-05-07-better-browser-caching-with-no-vary-search.md

 * `?material=leather`
 * `?material=canvas`

-If _those_ parameters are absent from `No-Vary-Search`, that is by far the safer outcome.
+If _those_ parameters are absent from the `params=(…)` list, that is by far the safer outcome.
 We’d much rather let them produce separate cache entries than accidentally fold distinct pages into one.

 This is the same basic principle I recently wrote about in [<cite>When All You